 We’re always trying to improve how fast we are able to produce and send your orders.
 This time we decided to move our shipping studio to a bigger place; hopefully being able to move around more easily will improve our ability to send a few more packages each time.
 We’re still figuring out a few things but really looking forward to get fully functional…finger crossed

 1. Production /Shipping Time

 We collect all the orders during a Wave, then we start the production.
-Being Artisans means that everything is made by hand; no large production chains, no factories…We do our best to get everything shipped within 4 weeks but we cannot tell exactly when a particular order will be shipped.
+Being Artisans means that everything is made by hand; no large production chains, no major factories…We do our best to get everything shipped within 4 weeks but we cannot tell exactly when a particular order will be shipped.

 2. Delivery time